1997 Polish parliamentary election

 Parliamentary elections were held in Poland on 21 September 1997.
-In the Sejm elections, 47.93% of citizens cast their votes, 96.12% of which were counted as valid.
-In the Senate elections, 46.92% of citizens cast their votes, 97.82% of which were valid.

-The elections were won by the liberal conservative party Solidarity Electoral Action only to lead to a coalition forming with the Freedom Union, another liberal party.
+All 460 members of the Sejm and 100 senators of the Senate were elected.
+The liberal conservative party Solidarity Electoral Action won the most seats in both chambers of parliament and formed a coalition government with the Freedom Union, another liberal party.
 The elections were a major setback for the Democratic Left Alliance and the Polish People's Party, which were forced out of government.